-If someone comes at you with this smear, ask them why they are on the same side as the Tensing family, who persecuted hillary for Benghazi.
+If someone comes at you with this smear, ask them why they are on the same side as the Toensing family, who persecuted Hillary Clinton for Benghazi.
 Ask them why they are helping Brady Toensing, who was the Trump campaign manager for Vermont.

 Tr🍩ll Smear #16: “Bernie has no support among African Americans”